KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

       See :term:`Same-track Transition`

    Monitor
       A device to display a video signal.
 Kdenlive uses a Clip Monitor to play clips selected in the :term:`project bin` and :term:`Project Monitor` to play clips in the :term:`timeline`.
 Monitor is widget that can be switched on and off via :menuselection:`Menu --> View`.
-See :ref:`monitors`.
+See :ref:`ui-monitors`.

    MOVIT
       A library for high-quality, high-performance video filters.
 Is needed to enable GPU-supported preview and playback.
 See :ref:`configure_playback` in :menuselection:`Menu --> Settings --> Configure Kdenlive`.

    Clip Monitor
       The Clip Monitor plays the clip currently selected in the :term:`Project Bin`.
-See :ref:`monitors` and :term:`overlay`.
+See :ref:`ui-monitors` and :term:`overlay`.

    Project Monitor
       The Project Monitor plays clips selected in the :term:`timeline` or simply the project.